ay8s/CineMoco/README.md

 ========
 #####To update your controller:
 1. Connect to computer via USB.
-2. Navigate to and double click the "autoupdate" script in the Mac folder or the Windows folder for whichever OS you are running.
+2. Navigate to and right-click the "autoupdate" script in the Mac folder or the Windows folder for whichever OS you are running.
+You're computer will warn you it's from an unidentified developer.
+Click open.
 The Mac script should work on Linux as well.

 #####If you are interested in hacking on the CineMoco: